SMALL TO MEDIUM BUSINESS

 Two working days before your agreed install date, we’ll call you to make some final checks and give you our engineer’s contact details.

 After it’s fully tested, your order manager will confirm that your service is now live.
-If you’ve any questions in the future, they’re here to help.
+Please be aware that the service will take up to 48 hours to stabilise.

 BIS (brought into service)